Jeffrey and Jill Erickson: Married life and criminal career

 Jeffrey found work as a truck driver and chauffeur, while Jill, who worked as a lab technician, was a chemistry student at Loyola University Chicago, where she was working toward her degree.
 The couple never settled down, moving once a year due to complaints from landlords about the dogs and birds they kept.
 In 1986, Jeffrey became a police officer in Hoffman Estates.
 He was eventually dismissed, with police chief Donald Cundiff stating that Jeffrey "lacked common sense".
 His mother stated that Jeffrey disliked arresting people, as he felt he would be ruining someone's day.

 On January 9, 1990, Jeffrey robbed his first bank, the First Nationwide Bank branch in Wilmette.
 His modus operandi— brazenly entering the bank wearing a fake dark beard, baseball cap, sunglasses, and driving gloves, while carrying a police scanner and announcing a hold-up—would be repeated with the same military precision in most of the pair's subsequent robberies over the next two years.
 The disguise would later prompt bank employees to refer to Jeffrey as the "bearded bank robber" or "Bearded Bandit".
 He wore clothing in layers in order to disguise his weight.
 Jill's role is believed to have been setting up the getaway cars.

 On November 4, 1991, Palatine police officer Kevin Maher was following a Japanese-made car and noted it had an expired registration sticker.
-When Maher initiated a traffic stop, the driver of the car, wearing a fake beard and sunglasses, suddenly slammed on the brakes, jumped out, and opened fire on Maher with a rifle.
+When Maher initiated a traffic stop, the driver of the car, wearing a fake beard and sunglasses, suddenly slammed on the brakes, jumped out, and opened fire on Maher with a .223 assault rifle.
 Maher, still in his squad car, reversed from the scene and was shot in the shoulder.
 Rookie police dispatcher James Dunning, who was riding along with Maher, was uninjured.
 Federal agents created a special task force in the wake of this shooting.
 On November 18, a man wearing a fake beard robbed a First Chicago Bank branch in Elk Grove Village.